American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present)

 Department of Civil Engineering, Santa Clara University

-© Department of Civil Engineering, Santa Clara University
+© 2002 Department of Civil Engineering, Santa Clara University, All rights reserved.

 Morgan, Kelly A.; Sorhouet, Mark A.; and Serrette, Reynaud, "Performance of Cold-formed Steel-framed Shear Walls: Alternative Configurations" (2002).
-AISI-Specifications for the Design of Cold-Formed Steel Structural Members.
-Paper 48.
+American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present).
+48.